davidlnk/chatunitest-maven-plugin/README.md

 - `obfuscate`: (**Optional**) Enable obfuscation to protect sensitive code.
 Default value: false.
 - `obfuscateGroupIds`: (**Optional**) Group IDs to be obfuscated.
 Default value includes only the current project's group ID.
 All these parameters can also be specified using the -D option in the command line.
 - `phaseType`: (**Optional**) Select the reproduction scheme; if not selected, the default chatunitest process will execute.
 All these parameters can also be specified using the -D option in the command line.
+- `generateJsonReport`: (**Optional**) Whether to generate a JSON report of the test generation process, default value: `false`.
+If set to true, a JSON file will be generated in the `testOutput` directory.
     - COVERUP
     - HITS
     - TELPA